-I heard a student this semester talk about how she didn’t feel like students gave themselves permission to relax and take good care of themselves.
-It has to be WORK WORK WORK since this is “Work Forest.”
-The sooner your students can learn to give themselves permission to take an hour off for relaxation, exercise, a healthy meal, much-needed sleep, the better they will be able to understand that if they aren’t in good physical shape, they can’t be optimally prepared for their finals.
+A student I knew very wisely said this of the student body at Wake Forest: the sooner students can learn to give themselves permission to take an hour off for relaxation, exercise, a healthy meal, much-needed sleep, the better they will be able to understand that if they aren’t in good physical shape, they can’t be optimally prepared for their finals.

 OK, so let’s now talk test prep and exam tips.
 One of college students’ biggest issues is procrastination (which also adds to the stress level).
 Some people help combat procrastination with an old fashioned “to do” list.
 This article by Kathryn Britt talks about procrastination and how she worked to develop healthier daily habits.
 She offers this summary on how to defeat procrastination:

 2. Include happy-making items.
 Things you want to do “if only you had the time.”
 (HINT: this could be that 30 minute walk!)

 3. Do two list items every day—or more if you like, but do a minimum of two.